louisesykes198/The_Christmas_Quiz/README.md

 Animated snowflakes gently fall across the screen, giving movement and a wintery atmosphere.
 The snowflakes are delicate and not distracting, creating a dynamic background without overpowering the content.
 The bright red background shows warmth and festivity, making it the ideal canvas for the interactive features and adding to the festive mood.
-Green buttons with a gold hover effect offer contrast while also creating a sense of interactivity, directing the user's attention to the quiz answers.
+Green buttons direct the user's attention to the quiz answers.
 Overall, the picture uses movement (snowflakes), vivid colours, and modest decorative elements to create a welcoming and joyous mood.

 ![image](images/Typography-image.png)